I am a plus size women with a unique obsession for anything that's denim, lace or drizzled in chocolate.

 - Any pair of jeans that have the two words "Low-Rise," because pulling up your pants all day is anything but sexy.

 - What some people call the "Mom" jeans, who could forget those super, colossal zippers, or the over-sized pleats very unflattering.
-Especially for a curvy woman, this style can add so many exaggerated pounds to your body.
+Especially for a curvy woman that has wider hips, this style can add so many exaggerated pounds to your body.

 What to Wear